-Small by design, the Westminster College enrollment at the Fulton campus was 934 students in Fall 2014.
+Small by design, the Westminster College enrollment is about 700 students in the Fall of 2018.
 Most students come from Missouri, but many states and a large number of foreign countries are represented in the student body.
-International students make up 14% of the student body, placing Westminster as one of the leading baccalaureate liberal arts colleges for proportionate diversity of our student body and #1 in the state of Missouri.
-The Westminster students are as illustrious as the faculty with an average ACT score of 25 and an average high school grade point average of 3.50.
+The Westminster students are as illustrious as the faculty with an average ACT score of 23 and an average high school grade point average of 3.50.
 A substantial percentage of the students belong to one of the eight fraternities and sororities that keep the Westminster College social scene extremely active.